 While serving in the military, however, Gone met several officers who recommended he attend the U.S. Military Academy at West Point.
-He attended for two years, but because the academy focused on producing Army officers to the exclusion of all else, Gone again found the military wasn’t quite the right fit for him.
-There was no room there for the intellectual endeavors he craved.
+He attended for two years, but because he felt the academy focused on producing Army officers to the exclusion of all else, Gone again found the military wasn’t quite the right fit for him.
+He sought more opportunities for the intellectual endeavors he craved.

-So after two years, he made another transition—this time to Harvard College.
+So, after two years, Gone made another transition—this time to Harvard College.
 With his core college requirements met at West Point, he was able to graduate from Harvard in two years, immersing himself in the pursuit of ideas and earning a bachelor’s degree in psychology.

 After Harvard, because there were very few paying jobs to be had, Gone worked as a volunteer with his tribal nation in Montana.
 There, he wrote health compliance procedures and administrative policies, worked in the vocational education program and provided academic and career counseling for tribal college students.

 “I never had a real job, but I never missed a day's work for that entire year,” Gone said.

 He went on to earn a PhD in clinical community psychology from the University of Illinois, becoming a leading voice in his field, which he has used to serve American Indian communities.